verifyica-team/pipeliner/README.md

 - The properties file use a `name=BASE64(value)` format
-  - lines starting with `#` are ignored
+  - instructions starting with `#` are ignored
-  - empty lines are ignored
+  - empty instructions are ignored

 ### PIPELINER_IPC_IN